tarekyounes123/store_todotask/DEPLOYMENT_INSTRUCTIONS.md

 4. **Asset loading issues**:
    - Make sure to run `npm run build` during the build process
    - Verify your asset URLs are correct for the production environment

+5. **PECL Redis installation errors**:
+   - If you encounter errors during the Redis PECL installation, try using the alternative Dockerfile (`Dockerfile.alpine-redis`)
+   - The alternative Dockerfile uses the Redis extension from Alpine's package repository instead of PECL

 ### Debugging